EPIC-guide/epic-guide.github.io/_life/money.md

 ⚠️ _The remainder of this page is a helpful guide to common taxable items and deductions in the canton of Vaud, not tax advice about your personal situation._
 _You should still read every field in the tax form at least once to ensure you do not forget anything._ ⚠️

+Filing taxes in the canton of Vaud is done via [VaudTax](https://www.vd.ch/themes/etat-droit-finances/impots/impots-pour-les-individus/remplir-ma-declaration-dimpot/prestation-vaudtax/), the government-provided online tool that figures out your federal, cantonal, and communal taxes for you based on data you input.

-If you have a B permit and (i) you make more than 120k, or (ii) your wealth is over 50k, or (iii) you have undeclared revenue—typically because you have a 3a pillar—you must request an "ulterior ordinary taxation", or "taxation ordinaire ultérieure" (TOU) in French.
+If you are not a permanent resident:
+- if (i) you make more than 120k, or (ii) your wealth is over 50k, or (iii) you have undeclared revenue, you _must_ request an "ulterior ordinary taxation", referred to as "TOU" for "taxation ordinaire ultérieure" in French.
+- if you do not meet these criteria but believe you qualify for enough deductions to make a difference, typically because you have a 3a pillar, you _may_ request a TOU.
+  VaudTax has a simulation mode that does not need identifiers, which you can use to decide whether requesting a TOU is worth it in your case.
+- otherwise, you have nothing to do, as the right amount of taxes is already deduced from your paycheck each month.

-The form to request one is on the [Vaud website](https://www.vd.ch/themes/etat-droit-finances/impots/pour-les-employeurs/impot-a-la-source/personnes-imposees-a-la-source-sourciers/).
+The form to request a TOU is on the [Vaud website](https://www.vd.ch/themes/etat-droit-finances/impots/pour-les-employeurs/impot-a-la-source/personnes-imposees-a-la-source-sourciers/).
 Once this is done, you keep being taxed at the source, but you have to follow the procedure described below to file your taxes.
 Opting for a TOU cannot be undone.
-Once requested, you will have to file your taxes every year.

-If you have to file your taxes because you requested so (above) or because you are a permanent resident, you will receive a letter when tax season comes.
-This letter contains identifiers for [VaudTax](https://www.vd.ch/themes/etat-droit-finances/impots/impots-pour-les-individus/remplir-ma-declaration-dimpot/prestation-vaudtax/), a website which is basically a giant form.
-**VaudTax offers a "simulation" mode** that does not need identifiers, which you can use to decide whether requesting a TOU is worth it if you are not legally required to do so but are wondering whether you could benefit from extra deductions.
-Remember that switching to a TOU is permanent, so your situation in terms of deductions should be stable long-term.
+Once requested, you will have to file your taxes every year, so if you are not obligated to do it you should only request one if your situation in terms of deductions should be stable long-term.

 Before opening VaudTax, get the following documents and information, so that filing your taxes becomes a quick 15-minute affair:
 - The letter you got from the tax office that includes your "nᵒ de contribuable" and "code de contrôle" identifiers (the latter changes every year).
+  You should get this letter around the middle of February if you are a resident or have previously requested a TOU.
+  If this is the year you requested a TOU, you will get it shortly after your request, along with an extended deadline to file your taxes.
 - Your salary certificate from EPFL's SESAME portal.
 - For each bank account you had on the 31st of December of the elapsed year (in any country/currency), the account number, amount of money there was on the account on that date, and the interest you earned for the year.
   - If you opened that account in the elapsed year, you additionally need the opening date.